 There are no notable restrictions placed upon the import of used vehicles into the country of Togo.
 Imported used vehicles can be of any age, and they can also be either left-hand or right-hand drive vehicles.
-While Togo does not place any restrictions as pertains to the roadworthiness of imported vehicles, such vehicles must meet the bare minimum of safety and emissions standards.
+While Togo does not place any restrictions on the roadworthiness of imported vehicles, such vehicles must meet the bare minimum of safety and emissions standards.

-Getting Your Used or Salvage Car Through Togo’s Customs
+Getting Your Used or Salvage Vehicle Through Togo’s Customs

-Especially when compared to its neighbors, the process for clearing a used vehicle through Togo’s customs is incredibley straightforward.
+Especially when compared to its neighbors, the process for clearing a salvage vehicle through Togo’s customs is incredibly straightforward.
 You merely need to present the appropriate documentation for the vehicle and pay the requisite import duties and taxes (covered below).
 For documentation, you will need to present Togo’s customs agency with:

 - The Vehicle’s Original Certificate of Title